holyjak/Testofill-chrome-extension/README.md

 ### Publication

 1. Run `npm run bundle-deps` to refresh `src/extension/lib/bundled-npm-deps.js` if necessary
-2. Zip `./src/extension` (so that the archive will contain ./manifest.json etc).
+2. [Zip the extension](https://developer.chrome.com/docs/webstore/prepare) `./src/extension` (so that the archive will contain ./manifest.json etc).
 3. Go to [Chrome Dev Dashboard](https://chrome.google.com/webstore/developer/edit/pkgdgajoinhkfldibdaledjikboognnl) for the extension and upload the generated `.zip`.